Working with risks

 • Save & Add New to save the risk and add another one.

-5. Optional.
-Click on the risk name to view the detailed risk page and add more details.
+5. (Optional) Select the risk name to view the risk details page and add more details.

 Add or change the owner of a risk

-To add or update the owner of a risk, perform the following steps:
+Here is how you can add or update the owner of a risk:

-2. From the Risk list, click on the name of the risk where you want to add or update the owner.
+2. From the Risk list, select the name of the risk for which you want to add or update the owner.

-3. In the Risk Owner field, select a user and click Save Changes.
+3. In the Risk Owner field, select a user and select Save Changes.

-Result The risk is assigned to the user selected, and an email notification is sent to the assigned user.
+The risk is assigned to the selected user and an email notification is sent to the assigned user.

 Moving a risk through different workflows